Logrui/n8n-nodes-twenty-dynamic/README.md

 ### Roadmap ⏳
 - ⏳ Advanced filter UI improvements
 - ⏳ Add support for remaining Twenty complex field types (Rating, etc.)
-- ⏳ Support for Twenty "Views" and "Relations"
+- ⏳ Support for Twenty "Views" and "Relations" and new AI Features
 - ⏳ Support for get Database and Notion style resources

----
 ---

 ## Resources